D4r3NPo/game-library/README.md

-# Game Library API
+# Game Library

-ASP.NET Core Web API for managing a personal game library.
+Full-stack ASP.NET project for managing a personal game library.

-This project lets you create, read, update, and delete games, with filtering, search, and validation.
+The solution includes a Web API, a Blazor frontend, shared DTOs/enums, and API integration tests.
+It lets you create, read, update, and delete games, then view and edit them from the UI.

-> It was built as a backend portfolio project to demonstrate clean API design with C#, ASP.NET Core, Entity Framework Core, and SQLite.

----
+## Projects

+- `GameLibraryApi`: ASP.NET Core Web API with Entity Framework Core and SQLite
+- `GameLibraryFrontend`: Blazor web frontend for listing, creating, editing, deleting, and viewing basic statistics
+- `GameLibrary.Shared`: shared DTOs and enums used by both backend and frontend
+- `GameLibraryApi.Tests`: integration tests for the API

 ## Features